Beijing & Shanghai Express

 Day 3 Beijing

-When today’s sightseeing ends here, the guide will send you back to the hotel.
+When today’s sightseeing ends here, your guide and driver will escort you back to your hotel.

 Temple of Heaven, Beijing

-★ Ride a High Speed Train to Shanghai
+★ Fast Track to the Future - High Speed Train to Shanghai

 Meals: Western buffet breakfast